-- AT&T technically has certified pre-owned phones, but they're only available online, and at any given time you may find just one or two low-end models.
+- AT&T sometimes has certified pre-owned phones, but they're only available online, and at the time of writing, there aren't any in stock.
 You're likely better off buying an unlocked refurbished phone elsewhere.

 Do your research, pick the right store, and compare prices before buying, and you're likely to come away with a good phone at a better price than you would ever find on a new-in-box phone.

 We may earn a commission for purchases using our links.
 Learn more.